WallNutss/EE234899-Python-Quadcopter-Simulation/README.md

 ## Known Issues
 * When we set Time sampling  beyond 0.1s, It breaks.
 My predictions is that because I update my state through euler derivation method it become messed up where I use time sampling as my derivative calculation.
-* This is from you incapable slave, such as myself :).
+* This is from me as incapable slave :).
 Inconsistent the use of Quadcopter models inside the position controller for conversion from position error to desired angles where it was used in attitude controller.
 I'm still indecisive for this application.
 Feel free to raise the issue or contact me if you have brilliant idea regarding the dynamics.
 I'm stuck

 ## Possible Development
 * Sensor Emulation in the Simulation add a filter for that like Kalman Filter.
 I see some possible integration like [this](https://openimu.readthedocs.io/en/latest/simulation.html), but hey you can try it or maybe if I have the will to comeback and update this.
 Because right now, the state variables are being supplied directly from the model (In my opinion is a bit cheating)